Why are Family Investment Companies (FICs) a popular investment vessel?

 How can Price Bailey help?

-Establishing a FIC must be thoroughly considered depending on your goal, needs, and specific circumstances.
-Despite the benefits of a FIC, as with every potential investment, disadvantages also occur and advice on your specific circumstance is advised.
+Establishing a FIC must be thoroughly considered depending on your goals, needs, and specific circumstances.
+Despite the benefits of a FIC, as with every potential strategy, disadvantages exist too and so you should appoint an adviser who is able to help you navigate these and critically assess the likelihood of a FIC being appropriate for you.
 Our team at Price Bailey are suitably positioned to deal with enquiries regarding FICs.

 Should you require further detail please complete the form below to contact one of our experts…